 I also keep one of these stadium blankets This is an affiliate link: MomOf6 earns a commission if you purchase, at no additional cost to you. that has a waterproof back for the kids to pile on when watching a sibling play.
 And it works as a wrap when it's cold outside!

-Also- have those jumbo-sized golf umbrellas in the car.
-First of all- their very presence will ward off a rain storm (because we all know that it never rains when you actually HAVE your umbrella!), and secondly- you'll be glad you have them on rainy as well as extra sunny days!
+Also- have those jumbo-sized golf umbrellas This is an affiliate link: MomOf6 earns a commission if you purchase, at no additional cost to you. in the car.
+Their very presence will ward off a rainstorm (because we all know that it never rains when you actually HAVE your umbrella!), and you'll be glad you have them on rainy as well as on extra sunny days!

-Find a sweatshirt that fits the largest sized person in your family (like Dad), and keep it in the car.
-This will save you on days when you realized that the field is MUCH windier than you realized and your 6 year old decided to wear just shorts and a tee shirt on a 55 degree day!
+Find a fleece sweatshirt This is an affiliate link: MomOf6 earns a commission if you purchase, at no additional cost to you. that fits the largest-sized person in your family (like Dad), and keep it in the car.
+This will save you on days when you realized that the field is MUCH windier than you realized and your 6-year-old decided to wear just shorts and a tee-shirt on a 55-degree day!

-I like to take along a bag of craft kits (ones they receive as birthday presents from friends are great for this!) and art boxes and paper.
+I like to take along a bag of craft kits This is an affiliate link: MomOf6 earns a commission if you purchase, at no additional cost to you. (ones they receive as birthday presents from friends are great for this!) and art boxes and paper.
 A few books, a board game, or even a deck of cards can all make for some bonding time with parents and other siblings while the athlete is on the field.